-B. The Judicial Selection Committee shall interview and recommend applicants for positions in the ASBSU Judiciary.

-1. The voting members of this Selec-

-tion Committee shall be: a former Chief Justice, or a past student member of the ASBSU Judiciary designated by the current Chief Justice; ASBSU Personnel Selection Chairperson, Chairperson of the ASBSU Student Senate; the Advisor to Student Government or his/her representative; and a past Faculty Justice.

-2. The ASBSU Personnel Selection Chairperson shall chair the selection committee.

-3. Student members of the ASBSU Judiciary recommended by this selection committee shall be appointed upon approval by two-thirds (2/3) majority vote of the total Senate membership.
-Faculty members shall be appointed upon approval by the University President.

-C. Three (3) ASBSU Student members and one (1) BSU Faculty member shall be appointed in December, and two (2) ASBSU student members and one (1) BSU faculty member shall be appointed in April.
-All members shall be appointed for approximately one year or until the appointment of their successors.

-D. The selection committee shall fill all vacancies necessary.
+- B. The Judicial Selection Committee shall interview and recommend applicants for positions in the ASBSU Judiciary. - 1.
+The voting members of this Selection Committee shall be: a former Chief Justice; or a past student member of the ASBSU Judiciary designated by the current Chief Justice; ASBSU Personnel Selection Chairperson; Chairperson of the ASBSU Student Senate; the Advisor to Student Government or his/her representative; and a past Faculty Justice. - 2.
+The ASBSU Personnel Selection Chairperson shall chair the selection committee. - 3.
+Student members of the ASBSU Judiciary recommended by this selection committee shall be appointed upon approval by two-thirds (2/3) majority vote of the total Senate membership.
+Faculty members shall be appointed upon approval by the University President. - C. Three (3) ASBSU Student members and one (1) BSU Faculty member shall be appointed in December, and two (2) ASBSU student members and one (1) BSU faculty member shall be appointed in May.
+All members shall be appointed for approximately one year or until the appointment of their successors. - D. The selection committee shall fill all vacancies as per the ASBSU constitution.

-E. Members may serve up to three (3) consecutive years on the ASBSU Judiciary.